bob1de/hass-apps/docs/index.rst

 just open an issue on GitHub and we can discuss it there.

 All contributions are subject to the :doc:`CODE_OF_CONDUCT`.
-Don't contribute if you don't aggree with that.
+Don't contribute if you don't agree with that.